London Conference in Critical Thought 2017

 London South Bank University, 30th June & 1st July 2017

 Call for Stream Proposals

-The call for streams is now open for the 5th annual London Conference in Critical Thought (LCCT).
+The call for streams is now open for the 6th annual London Conference in Critical Thought (LCCT).
 The conference is a space for those who share theoretical approaches and interests, but who frequently find themselves at the margins of their department or discipline.
 LCCT is an inter-institutional, non-hierarchical, and accessible event which makes a particular effort to embrace emergent thought and foster new avenues for critically orientated scholarship and collaboration.

 There is no pre-determined theme for the conference.
 Instead, we encourage people to apply to organise thematic streams which attract responses from across disciplines.
 Stream proposals form the basis of our call for papers, and as such, are at the heart of the academic tone and content of each year’s conference.

 Stream organisers are integral to the working of the conference; those whose proposals are accepted will be expected to take an active role as stream coordinators working in the LCCT organising collective.
-Further guidance, including what it means to be a stream organiser, how streams and papers are selected, examples of successful proposals, and more information on the ethos and organising structure of LCCT can be found on our website.
-If you have any questions please don’t hesitate to get in touch at email@example.com.
+Further guidance, including what it means to be a stream organiser, how streams and papers are selected, examples of successful proposals, and more information on the ethos and organising structure of LCCT can be found on our website at londoncrtical.org/how If you have any questions please don’t hesitate to get in touch at email@example.com.

 LCCT 2016 is hosted and supported by the London South Bank University, School of Law and Social Sciences.

 The deadline for submissions is the 9th January 2017.
 Proposals should not exceed 500 words and should be sent to firstname.lastname@example.org.